 Editors note: this is our first guest post by affiliate writer John Chilson.
+We welcome submissions and we’re always excited to find more collaborators!

 This is the first post of a series that explores commercial buildings around Portland that aren’t quite ready for the wrecking ball (but hopefully ripe for adaptive reuse or preservation).